Makir Zakpe: Career

+Military Career

-Late Makir Zakpe was enlisted into the Royal West African Frontier Force(WAFF) army stationed at Calabar in 1918 and was posted to the third battalion of the Southern Nigeria Regiment.
-He was part of the Nigerian forces that fought in the Second World War between 1939 and 1946 and was promoted to the rank of Battalion Sergeant Major (BSM) before retiring.
+Makir Zakpe was enlisted into the Royal West African Frontier Force (WAFF) stationed at Calabar in 1918 and was posted to the third battalion of the Southern Nigeria Regiment.
+He was part of the Nigerian forces that fought in the Second World War between 1939 and 1946, and was promoted to the rank of Battalion Sergeant Major (BSM) before retiring.